0djentd/emtk/lib/readme.md

 Most classes and methods have docstrings.

-There are some unittests for basic operations.
+There are some simple unittests for basic operations.

 # Main concepts #
 _Actual_ _modifier_ is an actual Blender modifier.

-_Modifier_ is a cluster or actual modifier.
+_Modifier_ is a cluster or actual Blender modifier.

 _Cluster_ is an object that consists of any number of modifiers or clusters.
-Cluster is any subclass of ClusterTrait.
+Any subclass of _ClusterTrait_ is a _Cluster_.

 _ModifiersCluster_ is a cluster that only has actual Blender modifiers in it.